Skip to main content

 kubectl config set-context --current --user=<serviceaccount_name>

-8. Check for functionality — make any request to the Kubernetes API.
-For example, query for a list of cluster nodes:
+8. Check the functionality — make any request in Kubernetes API.
+For example, request a list of cluster nodes:

 kubectl get nodes